ModeMan66/cloud-native-bootcamp-ocp311/lab-02-docker.md

 The application that is being build is a simple http server, based on this git repository: https://github.com/sclorg/httpd-container

 First, open the repository and locate the `Dockerfile` in the `2.4` folder.
-Second, open the file and have a look at the individual layers.
+Second, open the file and have a look at the individual steps.

 Now open a terminal, log into your OpenShift cluster, select your project and execute the following command: